mvaled/mvaled.github.io/content/odoo-at-last.rst

 :category: Management
 :tags: Odoo, OpenERP
 :slug: odoo-at-last
+:summary: A recollection of the process to upgrade from OpenERP to Odoo.

+     For the upgrade process we used OpenUpgrade_ and the CRM fork by Stefan Rijnhart.
+There were unexpected failures, bug fixes, learnings about the behavior of our users, and more.
+A true challenge.

 After several months, we have finally moved from OpenERP to Odoo.
 It took